-How has business been for you in the first six months of 2018, in general?
+How has business been for you in the first six months of 2019?

 Do you think that the last six months have been a fair representation of the state of the party industry at the moment?

 “Pretty much yes, as regards the number of bricks’n’mortar shops which are closing down.
 That doesn’t seem to have slowed down, sadly.”

 Have you seen any particular crazes or fashions this year?

 “Peaky Blinders is still a recurring party theme, and we expect that may continue as the new series is soon to be broadcast.
 The Greatest Showman isn’t as big here as it was in 2018, especially for carnival floats, which is a pity as there is a far bigger range of these costumes this summer (from Smiffy’s and Bristol Novelty) than there was last summer.”

 Have any areas of your business done particularly well this year so far?
 Why do you think this might be?

 “Hire costumes are going out in a larger ratio to sell-through costumes than they were last year.
 Every year since 2015 the hire/sell ratio has increased for us, which is the main thing we feel has kept us in business.
 People are starting to appreciate the quality and exclusivity of hire-out costumes.
 We light a virtual candle every day to celebrate that we didn’t sell off our 2,000+ hire costumes when the going got tough!”

 Have you made any significant business changes this year?